We have begun a new chapter at Serif and I’m so excited for the year …

 It’s done because that’s the way it’s always been done.
 Anytime that is the case… “well, it’s just the way we’ve always done it…” it’s a good time to question it.
 A good example of this put into is action is the movie Money Ball.
 Companies often put out an RFP in hopes of getting the best price.
 However, in my experience, anytime we were beat out by another agency who undercut us in an RFP, “scope creep” would happen and change orders would be put in place, which rendered their low-budget estimate as a ruse.
 Not cool.
 If you’re on the client side, save yourself from writing an RFP and wasting your time.
 Your time as a business owner or marketing director is important.
 If the RFP process has been shot down, what’s next?

 The solve for this problem is to simply stop putting out RFP’s and go on a date.
 It can be drinks at happy hour, morning coffee, weekend golf, etc. Have a conversation, try to understand each other on a deep level, and see if there is compatibility.
 If you think there’s a chance you can get to the 5th/truth level of the relationship, it’s probably going to be a good fit to work together.
 You can only decide that through your gut.
 It’s an intangible; you either feel it or you don’t.

 Just like in dating, you know if that person could be a potential partner within the first 5 minutes.

 I say that with the assumption that the agency’s work quality is where it needs to be.

 If the client’s problem can’t be solved through conversation because the problem is too complex, then I recommend a paid workshop/discovery session.
-Side-note, one brand manager I know requested that agencies take 15-20 minutes and create a 1 one page on how they would solve one of their problems.
+Side-note: one brand manager I know requested that agencies take 15-20 minutes and create a one pager on how they would solve one of their problems.
 He said he could tell which agencies took longer than the allotted time.
 I like that idea.